This is a comprehensive guide for you to learn how to sing with grit for your vocal cords.

 Who Are Famous Singers Who Sing With Grit And Distortion?

-Here’s a list of them so that you can go check them out on Youtube and find inspiration to see how they add grit to their voice…
+Here’s a list of them with a raspy voice so that you can go check them out on Youtube and find inspiration to see how they add grit to their voice…

 - Robert Plant (From Led Zeppelin)